-In 2019, 14 renewal deals and 12 new deals were transacted; Rui Yin, Herbert Smith, United Law Firm and Bird & Bird were among those leading tenants being successfully retained in Bund Center.
+In 2020, despite the Covid-19 pandemic, 17 renewal deals and 7 new deals were transacted; South Africa Consulate, Hang Tang, Mitsubishi were among those leading tenants being successfully retained in Bund Center.
 With its magnificent crown rooftop, the building is also one of the tallest structures in the Bund skyline, offering international standard high-quality office space.
-The property management of the building is performed by Colliers International and the major tenants of the building include multinational companies such as Deloitte Touche Tohmatsu, CMA, Hilton, Rui Yin, Mitsubishi, Jin Mao Law Firm, Herbert Smith, Pillsbury, Norwegian Consulate and South African Consulate.
+The property management of the building is performed by Cushman & Wakefield and the major tenants of the building include multinational companies such as Deloitte Touche Tohmatsu, CMA, Hilton, Mitsubishi, Jin Mao Law Firm, Herbert Smith, Pillsbury, Norwegian Consulate and South African Consulate.